eXascaleInfolab/orbits/README.md

 ## Benchmark customization

-The algorithm and dataset customization is identical to Linux (above).
+The algorithm and dataset customization is identical to Linux (see above).